weiks/quarters-unity-sdk/README.md

 - Register your APP following [the steps in poq-docs](https://github.com/weiks/poq-docs/blob/main/docs/unity-sdk-integeration.md).
 - It's mandatory to verify your app before your app can take Quarters from users. **Verify your app sending us a message to [💡┋api-and-integration](https://discord.com/channels/908772014859378708/910205059403509803) or if you are new on Discord please send us an invite [to request verification](https://discord.com/invite/poq)**.

-⚠️ Important notes: ⚠️

-Currently you cannot make a transfer between your app and your developer account.
-To test your app, you need to create a secondary test account on https://www.poq.gg/.
-For more information about transfers you can [check our API documentation](https://github.com/weiks/poq-docs/blob/main/docs/oauth-api.md#post-apiv1transactions).

 ## Getting Started
 ### Installation
 1. Open Unity package manager